Kbitt/vuex-typekit/README.md

 )
 ```

-`createModule` takes all of our interfaces and requires typed implementations.
+`createModule` takes all of our interfaces and requires implementations for each mutation/action/getter.
 The payloads of mutations and actions are all inferred from the interfaces, so they do not need to be explicitly declared again.
 In the actions, we have typed versions of `commit` and `dispatch` accessible via `commit.typed` and `dispatch.typed`, and `getters`/`rootGetters` are fully typed (if interfaces for those are provided), so they only accept valid mutation/action type names for the local module, and only accept the correct type of payload (or no payload).
-Calling `commit` and `dispatch` still works like normal untyped calls.
+Typed access to the store root or to submodules are accessible via `(commit|dispatch).root<T>(namespace?: string).typed` and `(commit|dispatch).sub<T>(namespace: string).typed` Calling `commit` and `dispatch` still works like normal untyped calls.
 You can also create separate mutation trees, action trees, etc., with the matching `createMutations`, `createActions`, etc., functions, allowing you to create them separately from your module.

 ## Hooks for composition-api